 - Take note of all sizes and stick them safely away

 There are two other ways to find your ring size, but they are not guaranteed to be accurate:

-- Purchase a Wide Shank Finger Gauge Set and a Standard Width Finger Gauge Set, and then size yourself.
-If you purchase from a reliable source, like Rio Grande jewelry suppliers, your size will, most likely, be correct.
+- Purchase a the same finger guage set I use.
+You may it purchase it here.
+Or if you purchase from a reliable source, like Rio Grande jewelry suppliers, your size will, most likely, be correct.
 If you purchase from a non-reliable source, like a random merchant in a large online marketplace, the sizers are often poorly made and may be incorrect.